Many-body bound states and induced interactions of charged impurities in a bosonic bath

-In order to investigate further the role of the excluded region in the atom-ion interaction potential, i.e., in the region of the barrier, we perform simulations by considering a hard-sphere potential defined as $V_{\mathrm{ai}} = +\infty$ for $|{\bf r}|<a_{\mathrm{ai}}$ and zero otherwise.
-The atom-ion $s$-wave scattering length $a_{\mathrm{ai}}$ is given by the diameter of the hard-sphere.
-The QMC results are shown in Fig.~\ref{Fig:hwall}.
-The polaron density depicted in Fig.~\ref{Fig:hwall}(b) is completely depleted for distances $r<R^\star$.
+{\textbf{Hard-sphere impurity} --} In order to investigate further the role of the excluded region in the atom-ion interaction potential, i.e., in the region of the barrier, we perform simulations by considering a hard-sphere potential defined as $V_{\mathrm{ai}} = +\infty$ for $|{\bf r}|<a_{\mathrm{ai}}$ and zero otherwise.
+The atom-ion $s$-wave scattering length $a_{\mathrm{ai}}$ is then given by the size of the hard sphere.
+The QMC results are shown in Fig.~\ref{Fig:Eg2}(e,f).
+The polaron density depicted in Fig.~\ref{Fig:Eg2}(e) is completely depleted for distances $r<R^\star$.
 This fact has several important consequences: first, for zero separation between two hard spheres, the excluded volume remains exactly the same as for a single impurity and two overlapping hard spheres, and the system energy matches with $E(N,2) = E(N,1)$.
-This allows to find the value of the induced interactions within the Born-Oppenheimer approximation for zero separation as $V_{\mathrm{ind}}(r=0) = E(N,2) - E(N,0) - 2\mu = -\mu$.
+This allows us to find the value of the induced interactions within the Born-Oppenheimer approximation for zero separation as $V_{\mathrm{ind}}(r=0) = E(N,2) - E(N,0) - 2\mu = -\mu$.
 Second, the amplitude of the induced polaron-polaron interaction is known exactly and it is given by the polaron chemical potential in that case.
-Third, the situation is clearly non-perturbative, as zero separation between two pinned impurities is equivalent to having a single impurity of double strength, $2V_{\mathrm{ai}}(r)$.
-Within perturbation theory, the bipolaron shift energy is equal to two polaron shift energies, while for hard spheres, both shift energies are equal.
-Fourth, the Fourier transform of a hard-sphere potential is not well defined.
-Therefore, applying the standard Bogolyubov theory as typically used in impurity physics is not plausible.
-Finally, the bipolaron energy $E(N,2)-E(N,0)$ is a continuous function, which goes from $\mu$ at $r=0$ to $2\mu$ at $r\gg\xi$, as shown in Fig.~\ref{Fig:hwall}(a). \\
+Within perturbation theory, the bipolaron shift energy would be equal to two polaron shift energies, while for hard spheres, both shifts are equal.
+The bipolaron energy $E(N,2)-E(N,0)$ is a continuous function, which goes from $\mu$ at $r=0$ to $2\mu$ at $r\gg\xi$, as shown in Fig.~\ref{Fig:Eg2}(e). \\